MoTTTT/podzone/docs/applicationBuild.md

 ### Postgres

-- Persistent storage for data: add `/srv/nfs/db` to nfs exports
-- Persistend storage for import / export / backup:  add `/srv/nfs/backup` to nfs exports
+- nfs not working for postgres volume, issues with chmod (as with OpenSearch)
-- Use cluster-internal db GUI tool to avoid requirement to provide ingress
+- Use cluster-internal db GUI tool to avoid requirement to provide ingress for a database port.
--